 We also provide sessions to classes of Social Work students, delivering tailored content regarding violence against women and girls and how this affects the wider community.
 In turn, we also offer volunteering opportunities to Social Work students at the Apna Haq office.

-If your school is interested in Apna Haq delivering sessions on violence against women and girls in the black and minority ethnic (BME) communities, please Contact us for more information.
+If your school is interested in Apna Haq delivering sessions on violence against women and girls from Black and minoritised communities, please Contact us for more information.